 Apple Store online: Success from the start

-When the online Apple Store launched in November 1997, it racked up more than $12 million during its first month.
-Jump forward to 2002, and the 1 millionth unique Apple Store customer showed Apple’s strategy succeeded in a major way.
+When the online Apple Store launched in November 1997, it racked up more than $12 million during its first month of sales.
+Jump forward to 2002, and the 1 millionth unique Apple Store customer showed Cupertino’s strategy succeeded in a major way.

 In later years, Apple would celebrate other landmark events, particularly during the iTunes era (with its heavy focus on numbers).
 Apple has since pulled back from such transparency.